ermu2001/CIF/readme.md

 cd CIF
 ```

+Regularly install torch, transformers (and accelerate for training).

 ## Downloading Model Weights
-To download the pre-trained weights for the CIFNET models, run the following command:
+To download the pre-trained weights for the CIFNET models along with our training logs, run the following command:
 ```bash
 python3 python_scripts/hf.py
 ```